 1. Work, Employment & Labour Rights

-The theme of ‘Work, Employment and Labour Rights’ brings together faculty and students with research interests in the areas of labour market regulation, labour law, labour market policy, and human rights in the workplace.
+The theme of ‘Work, Employment, and Labour Rights’ brings together faculty and students with research interests in the areas of labour market regulation, labour law, labour market policy, and human rights in the workplace.
 With attention to the impact of the changing nature of work and employment on labour rights, this research theme concentrates research initiatives around the study of labour rights at local, national, international, and transnational scales with particular attention to processes of gendering and racialization.

 With growing international and intra-national movements of some and constraints on the movement of others, as well as increased capital mobility linked to new regimes of trade and investment, patterns of work and employment connect increasingly to citizenship and migration studies.
-In response to this burgeoning area of research, the theme of ‘Labour, Migration & Citizenship’ brings together faculty and students with research interests in the areas of internal and international migration and work and employment studies, particularly those with research orientations attuned to processes of racialization and gendering, and to politics of social justice and equity.
+In response to this burgeoning area of research, the theme of ‘Migration, Citizenship, and Work’ brings together faculty and students with research interests in the areas of internal and international migration and work and employment studies, particularly those with research orientations attuned to processes of racialization and gendering, and to politics of social justice and equity.

-This theme builds upon York University’s strength as home for a number of leading scholars of labour and social justice movements, both in Canada and internationally.
-Research within this theme addresses the question of how workers and other groups subject to economic and social injustice can build their capacities for progressive, equitable and democratic social transformation.
+This theme builds upon York’s strength as home for a number of leading scholars of labour and social justice movements, both in Canada and internationally.
+Research within this theme addresses the question of how workers and other groups subject to economic and social injustice can build their capacities to foster progressive, equitable, and democratic social transformation.
 With a broad/holistic conceptualization of the labour movement, this theme encompasses trade unions as well as other forms of worker organizing.